tishy/mblock-electronics/experiments/temperature_sensor/temperature_sensor.md

 | Jumper wire | | j7, + |
 | Jumper wire | 5V | + |
 | Jumper wire | GND | - |

+## mBlocks Code is a work in progress.
+mBlocks can't access the variables from the arduino program.